usnistgov/corr-cli/README.md

 ## Using CoRR

-To use CoRR as a user view the help on the website at [http://corr-root.org/help](http://corr-root.org/help).
+To use CoRR as a user view the help on the live instance at [http://corr-root.org/help](http://corr-root.org/help).